jwxia2014/HDAC3i-Finder/README.md

 Introduction
 -----------------------------------
-HDAC3i-Finder is a python GUI application for virtually screening for HDAC3 inhibitors with a thoroughly validated machine-learning model, i.e. a model built with XGBoost as the algorithm and Morgan2 fingerprints as features.
+HDAC3i-Finder is a python GUI application for virtually screening for HDAC3 inhibitors with a thoroughly validated machine-learning model 'XGboost_morgan2', i.e. the model built with XGBoost as the algorithm and Morgan2 fingerprints as features.
 It was designed to run on any Windows-based machine.

 Availability
 -----------------------------------